Last updated on January 3rd, 2026 at 11:17 am

 “PhD funding is an investment where your success becomes the institution’s greatest return.”

-1. Field of Study: STEM fields tend to have more funding opportunities compared to humanities or social sciences.
+- Field of Study: STEM fields tend to have more funding opportunities compared to the humanities or social sciences.
 This is largely due to grants from government bodies or private organizations that prioritize science and technology research.

-3. Your academic background: Strong academic credentials, including a high GPA, relevant research experience, and publications, make you a more attractive candidate.
+- Your academic background: Strong academic credentials, including a high GPA, relevant research experience, academic writing skills, and writing research papers and knowledge of academic publishing them, preferably in peer-reviewed journals, make you a more attractive candidate.

 Why It’s Challenging